webdizz/sonarqube-spellcheck/README.md

 sonarqube-grammar
 =============

-[SonarQube](http://www.sonarqube.org/) Grammar Plugin to provide spell checking of source code.
+[SonarQube](http://www.sonarqube.org/) Grammar Plugin to provide spell checking of source code (for now only Java).

 Status
 ------